GfSE/SAF-Specification/viewpoints/System-Domain-Item-Kind-Viewpoint.md

 ## Stakeholder
 ## Concern
 ## Presentation
-Domain Item Kind(s) are managed in the domain knowledge package of the SOI, the Domain Item Kind(s) are visible and usable to all sub elements of the SOI.
-Domain Item Kind(s) shall be value type(s) or block(s).
-A BDD diagram featuring Domain Item Kind(s) and their relationship(s) in terms of generalization, composition or general association shall be used.
+Domain Item Kinds are managed in the domain knowledge package of the SOI, the Domain Item Kinds are visible and usable to all sub elements of the SOI.
+Domain Item Kinds shall be value types or blocks.
+A BDD diagram featuring Domain Item Kinds and their Relationships in terms of generalization, composition or general association shall be used.

 ## Profile Model Reference
 * FlowProperty [SysML Profile]